-The purpose of this handbook is to identify and clarify program information to include specific policies, guidelines, and structure while also providing quick access links to college specific resources.
-It is annually updated and sent out to all students and faculty for review early in the Fall semester.
+The purpose of this handbook is to identify and clarify program information to include specific policies, guidelines, and structure while also providing quick access links to university specific resources.
+It is annually reviewed and updated to be sent out to all students early in the Fall semester.
 Revisions to improve content are made as needed.

-Send questions, suggestions, and updates to the Program Director.

-Questions and suggestions can also be brought to the Faculty committee, the Supervisors committee, and the Student Rep meetings for further discussion prior to bringing to the departmental meeting or directly to the Program Director.
+Send questions, suggestions, and updates directly to the Program Director.
+(Questions and suggestions may also be brought to your Academic Advisor, the Faculty Committee, the Supervisors Committee, and/or the Student Rep meetings for discussion and/or support prior to contacting the Program Director.